vmware-archive/Workshop/Lab05/README.md

 ### Step 02 - Run Locally

 1. Change the `ASPNETCORE_ENVIRONMENT` environment variable to `Development`.
 1. Run and verify debug logging happens in each component.
-Run the application either in a command window or within VS2017.
+Run the application in either a command window or VS2017.

 ### Step 03 - Push to Cloud Foundry

 1. Change the `ASPNETCORE_ENVIRONMENT` environment variable to `Development` in the `manifest.yml` file.
 1. Publish, push and verify debug logging happens in each component.

+---
+Continue the workshop with [Lab 6 - Centralized Application Configuration - Config Server](../Lab06/README.md)